EDB-Accelerator/Infant-Crying-Detection/README.md

 ## 📄 Citation Information
 If you use this code for academic research, please include the following citation:

-K. Lee, L. Henry, M. Brotman, F. Pereira, “Infant Crying Detection Algorithm,” GitHub repository, National Institute of Mental Health, June 14, 2024.
+K. Lee, L. Henry, E. Norton, L. Wakschlag, M. Brotman, F. Pereira, “Infant Crying Detection Algorithm,” GitHub repository, National Institute of Mental Health, June 14, 2024.
 [Online].
 Available: https://github.com/EDB-Accelerator/Infant-Crying-Detection.
 [Accessed: Day-Month-Year].

 The development of this code is inspired and based on prior work accessible at: